 - Stop putting unrealistic expectations on your tiny child.
 This is a hard one for me and something I still struggle with.
 For instance, my six month old son decided that 20 minute catnaps are his jam.
 I have been trying to force 2 hour naps on him, like his 2.5 year old sister takes.
 Clearly, he’s not having it.
 So, in order to keep from screaming at him after he wakes up screaming for the billionth time, I just get him up and let him play until he’s tired again.
 When he’s ready, he’ll sleep for longer and on that day I will rejoice.
 But for now, I just have to readjust my expectations for him (another example of go with the flow, too).

 - Take some “me time.”
-This one took me a long time to learn to do.
+This one took me a long time to learn to do, especially as a SAHM.
 For the first year of my daughter’s life you had to basically threaten me to leave her side for more than ten minutes.
 I felt that by doing anything for myself or by myself was selfish (and I’m a control freak so I was afraid to leave her with anyone).
 One day my sister was in town and we decided to go get pedicures.
 I’ll be honest, it was really hard to leave my baby (even with her daddy) for an hour to go do something for myself, but it was so healing for me.
 That hour alone with my sister chatting and laughing and getting our toenails painted was blissful and just what I needed.
 It was after that that I realized I needed to get away from being a mommy, if only for a little while, at least once a day.
 These days, my “me time” is my time at the gym.
 I drop my munchkins off at the nursery and go sweat my butt off for an hour and then go take a shower and get ready for the day ALONE!
 WITHOUT HAVING TO RUSH!
 When my allotted two hours are up I go get my kids and feel like I can be a better mom.

 - Find your tribe.
-Seriously, y’all, this was key to my survival as a new mom.
+Seriously, y’all, this was key to my survival as a new stay at home mom.
 When my daughter was 8 weeks old I found a local group of young moms that called themselves the Boobie Buddies.
 It had started as a breastfeeding support group that became a close knit group of women offering each other friendship, support and weekly play dates.
 I went to our first play date not knowing a soul and feeling incredibly nervous and a little silly bringing an 8 week old to a play date.
 But those ladies welcomed me with open arms and made me feel like I belonged right off the bat.
 They quickly became my closest friends and confidants and helped me in more ways than they will ever know.
 They became my tribe and I honesty can say that I only survived that difficult season of new motherhood because of them.